mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 So I fire up sublimetext3 and open the file.

 I'm not super familiar with SASS style sheets, but looks fairly straight forward.
-First thing I want to do is change my <h1> Header 1 style for my posts.
+First thing I want to do is change my Post Title style for my posts.
 So I scroll down to the Posts section in my text editor:
 {% highlight ruby %}
 .post-title {
     font-weight: 800;